Three-body resonances in the $\varphi^4$ theory: Quantization Conditions

 \subsection{Parametrization of the two- and three-body forces}

-Finding the solutions of the quantization conditions in Eqs.~\eqref{eq:luescher_qc},~\eqref{eq:qc3iso} and~\eqref{eq:FVU-3bQC} allows one to predict the energy eigenvalues, given the knowledge of volume-independent quantities.
-This also means that we can extract these volume independent quantities from finite-volume spectra.
-In particular, we are interested in constraining $q^*\cot\delta$ for the two-body sector, and $\Kiso$ (RFT) and $C$ (FVU) in three-body sector.
+Finding the solutions of the quantization conditions in Eqs.~\eqref{eq:luescher_qc},~\eqref{eq:qc3iso}, and~\eqref{eq:FVU-3bQC} allows one to predict the energy eigenvalues, given the knowledge of volume-independent quantities.
+This also means that we can extract these volume-independent quantities from finite-volume spectra.
+In particular, we are interested in constraining $q^*\cot\delta$ for the two-body sector, and $\Kiso$ (RFT) and $C$ (FVU) in the three-body sector.

 In practice, we need to parametrize the energy dependence of the quantities, describing the interactions, with a small set of parameters.
 For the two-particle interactions, it is customary to use the effective range expansion: